RiyaBodke/100_Days_of_Code_The_Complete_Python_Pro_Bootcamp/P_11_BlackJack/README.md

 - Face cards (Jack, Queen, King): 10 points
 - Ace: 1 or 11 points (calculated as per the best outcome for the player)

+2. This game can be played by two players - the user and the dealer.

-2. Each player and the dealer receive two cards.
-One of the dealer's cards is face-up and the other is revealed later.The player should choose in such a way that the value of their cards doesn't exceed 21.
+3. Each player receives two cards.
+One of the dealer's cards is face-up and the other is revealed later.
+The score of face values of the total cards is tracked for both players.

+4. The players should choose in such a way that the value of their cards doesn't exceed 21.

-3. User's Turn:
+5. User's Turn:
 The user has two options -
 - Hit: Ask for another card.
 - Stand: Stop drawing cards.

-4. The dealer will have his turn after the player's turn.
+6. The dealer will have his turn after the player's turn.

-5. A scoreboard is maintained thoroughly for both players.

 ## Screenshots